AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ## Map Data

-Besides the SVG image, we need to set the data for our Map.
+Besides the SVG image, it's necessary to set the data for our Map.
 This data points' IDs should correspond the groups' IDs in the SVG file.

 ```
 success: function(svgData){